 The West End already attracts many international firms to its streets, like the designers on Savile Row, international stores as well as film and theatre producers which help to attract millions of visitors each year.
 The areas burgeoning digital and creative industry is building on its publishing profile creating real sector strength.
 Even bigger powerhouses like Saatchi and Saatchi, as well as Havas are expected to move into the West End, further increasing its profile and reach.

 With a wide range of one, two and three bedroom serviced apartments in Holborn in the heart of the West End – as well as one and two bedroom apartments in Covent Garden – Clarendon’s serviced apartments see the when neighbourhood is doing well.
-The growth in popularity of travellers looking for short term and extended stay accommodation in the West End reveals how it is increasingly seen as a destination for business.
+The growth in popularity of travellers looking for extended stay accommodation in the West End reveals how it is increasingly seen as a destination for business.
 The need to expand the growing area because its popularity is well recognised.
 It’s only a matter of time before the West End becomes the hub of London